 ParaView is an open-source application for visualizing two- and three-dimensional data sets.
 The size of the data sets ParaView can handle varies widely depending on the architecture on which the application is run.
 The platforms supported by ParaView range from single-processor workstations to multiple-processor distributed-memory supercomputers or workstation clusters.
 Using a parallel machine, ParaView can process very large data sets in parallel and later collect the results.
-To date, Sandia National Laboratories has used ParaView to visualize meshes containing up to 6 billion structured cells and 250 million unstructured cells, respectively.
+To date, Sandia National Laboratories has used ParaView to visualize meshes containing up to 6 billion structured cells and 250 million unstructured cells, and billions of cells in structured AMR grids.

-ParaView's design contains many conceptual features that make it stand apart from other scientific visualization solutions.
+ParaViews design contains many conceptual features that make it stand apart from other scientific visualization solutions.